Building and Using Hotbeds and Cold Frames

 Regardless of the group, most seeds can be germinated in a soil at about 70 degrees Fahrenheit.
 The warm-season crops germinate a little better if the soil is about 75 degrees Fahrenheit, while the cool-season crops could be kept at 65 degrees Fahrenheit.
 Where this differential is not possible, the 70-degree temperature is a good compromise.

-Warm-temperature plants should be kept at air temperatures between 65 and 75 degrees Fahrenheit during the day and not be exposed to lower than 60 degrees Fahrenheit at night.
+Warm-temperature plants should be kept at air temperatures between 65 to 75 degrees Fahrenheit during the day and not be exposed to lower than 60 degrees Fahrenheit at night.

-On warm, sunny days the sash may be opened wide or totally removed.
+On warm, sunny days the sash may be opened wide or totally removed (Figure 4).
 A thermometer is the best guide to determine what width of opening will allow proper air movement for good temperature control.

 Proper watering promotes good growth and prevents disease buildup.
 Frames should not be widely opened for watering at any time when the temperature outside is below freezing.
 Watering should be done early enough in the day so that foliage dries before nightfall or before the frames are tightly closed.